Adminware Corporation (7k)

 Press sheet

-The press sheet contains panes of all values with multiples of the 1c and 10c.
+The press sheet of the original 5 values contains panes of all values issued at that time with multiples of the 1c and 10c.

 Adminware Corporation